vtourraine/AcknowList/README.md

 ## Customization

-If your `.plist` file is named something other than `Pods-acknowledgements.plist` (_e.g._ if you’re using fancy build targets), you can initialize the view controller with a custom path.
+If your `.plist` file is named something other than `Pods-acknowledgements.plist` (_e.g._ if you’re using custom build targets), you can initialize the view controller with a custom path.

 ``` swift
 let path = Bundle.main.path(forResource: "Pods-AcknowExample-acknowledgements", ofType: "plist")